tarunn90/ml_notes/ML Interview - Framework.md

 - Is there a baseline model we can compare against?
 Heuristics?

 ## 2. Build a high-level design (5 min)
+- Translate the problem into ML: is it classification, regression, recommendation, or ranking?
+	- If it is classification, is it binary, multiclass, or multitask?
 - This is your system blueprint: no details, just high-level
 - Keep it very high-level: instead of "XGB", say "model"